Curriculum & Instruction

 - Curriculum embedded instructional technology and mobile learning to support learners as they acquire the important skills of communicating clearly to a variety of audiences, collaborating with others, and persevering with challenging work.

-- Library media centers that develop research skills, teach instructional technology use, promote literacy and provide print and digital resources for students.
+Literacy/Learning Innovation Hubs to support development of research skills, teach instructional technology use, promote literacy and provide print and digital resources for students.

 - Balanced assessment system that collects a variety of information providing a holistic picture of student achievement that is multifaceted and focused on student growth